A Performance (Yet Simple) Vertical Antenna

 The Model

 I rarely build any HF antenna unless I model it first.
 Neither will I recommend one to others without being able to show the theoretical performance in a computer model.
-So here is the model for the K8CH antenna, modified and scaled for 20m:
+The model for the K8CH antenna, scaled for 20m, is shown below:

 EZ-NEC+ Model EZ-NEC+ Model EZ-NEC+ Model EZ-NEC+ Model